PalakHarwani/IARC_Controls/README.md

                 float64 x
                 float64 y
                 float64 z
- (mode 1 for tap in int32 mode and 0 for bump(land in front for 180 degree turn id = 1 for navigating to a point, 4-13 for groundbots)
+ (mode 1 for tap in int32 mode and 0 for bump(land in front for 180 degree turn, id = 1 for navigating to a point, 4-13 for groundbots)